 - 4-5 tablespoons maple syrup

 - 2/3 cup fresh blackberries

 - 3 tablespoons uncooked buckwheat groats

 - 3 tablespoons pitted dates, (soak in hot water if they are dry/hard)

 - 1/8 teaspoon salt

-Assembly: (I used six 3 ounce-sized popsicle molds) Divide half of the berry mix between the popsicle molds, then divide half of the cheesecake base between them.
+- Assembly: (I used six 3-ounce popsicle molds) Divide half of the berry mix between the popsicle molds, then divide half of the cheesecake base between them.